e-celik/Backyard-Me/README.md

-# Backyardle
+# Backyard-Me
-All-in-one site for bands, fans, and people with backyards to play, listen to, and host music shows.
+All-in-one site for bands, fans, and people with backyards to perform, attend, and host music shows.